Highlander embryos and donors available

 HIGHLANDER BREED

-Height at the withers is 1.20-1.30 meters and can reach a weight of 500/600 kg in females.
+Height at the withers is 1.20-1.30 metres and can reach a weight of 500/600 kg in females.

 Considered a dual-purpose breed, it was imported into Italy mainly for meat training, being highly prized and appreciated for its high protein content and low fat content.